Note

 Global level

-systenant can directly modify the values of global system variables.MySQL users of user tenants have the
+systenants can modify the values of global system variables.MySQL user tenants must have the

 ALTER SYSTEMprivilege to modify the values of global system variables.